Species Introduction

 Acclimation Process

-Introducing your new Red Marble Swordtails to their aquarium requires a careful acclimation process to minimize stress and ensure a smooth transition.
-Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-Afterward, gradually introduce small amounts of aquarium water into the bag every 5 minutes for approximately 30 minutes.
-This process allows the fish to adjust to the new water conditions.
-Once acclimated, gently release the swordtails into the tank using a net to avoid adding excess bag water.
-Monitor their behavior closely for the first few days, ensuring they adapt well to their new environment.
+Introducing your new Red Marble Swordtails to their new home requires a careful acclimation process to minimize stress and ensure a smooth transition.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes.
+This allows the water temperature in the bag to gradually equalize with that of the tank.

 Long-term Care